bpi/bhq_translation/misrp.md

 ### Stimulus planning
 The lists below are the sounds used in the English version of BrainHQ.
 You will need to produce an equivalent set in your language.
 Once you have generated a potential list of stimuli to record, please send it to Posit Science for review.
 Once accepted by Posit recordings can then be made.

-###Two sets of recordings required.
+###Male and female sets of recordings required.
-We need two different voices to record the stimuli -- male and female.
+We require the stimuli to be recorded using both a male and female voice.

 ### Two  easy sound lists
 Do these last (mix in words from the hard lists).
 Here are the lists from the English version.
 You should create equivalent lists in your language.